Virginia in the American Civil War: Other locations

 At the outbreak of the war Petersburg, Virginia, was second only to Richmond among Virginia cities in terms of population and industrialization.
 The juncture of five railroads, it provided the only continuous rail link to the Deep South.
 Located 20 mi south of Richmond, its defense was a top priority; the day that Petersburg fell, Richmond fell with it.

 In the western portion of the state (as defined today), the Shenandoah Valley was considered the "Breadbasket of the Confederacy".
 The valley was connected to Richmond via the Virginia Central Railroad and the James River and Kanawha Canal.

-The Blue Ridge mountains and similar sites had long been mined for iron, and (though as the war progressed, shortages in manpower limited their production).
+The Blue Ridge mountains and similar sites had long been mined for iron (though as the war progressed, shortages in manpower limited their production).
 In southwest Virginia, the large salt works at Saltville provided a key source of salt to the Confederacy, essential in preserving food for use by the army.
 It was the target of two battles.